What Is a Proxy Server?

 Proxies come with several benefits that can give your business an advantage:

-- Enhanced security: Proxy servers can act like a firewall between your system and the internet.
+- Enhanced security: Can act like a firewall between your system and the internet.
 Without them, hackers have easy access to your IP address, which they can use to infiltrate your computer or network.

 - Private browsing, watching, listening, and shopping: Use different proxies to help you avoid getting inundated with unwanted ads or the collection of IP-specific data.